 Though she values her time in Glasgow for the academic study of Scottish tradition as well as for getting her involved in the traditional musical scene beyond her rural home area, it was to Dumfriesshire she returned.
-Her most recent solo album, Too Long Away, includes both traditional songs and songs she has written, among them Sunset Hymn, which crystalizes a moment of a summer evening, and Winter Song, a meditation of the challenges and choices of settling in to make it through winter time.
+Her solo album Too Long Away includes both traditional songs and songs she has written, among them Sunset Hymn, which crystalizes a moment of a summer evening, and Winter Song, a meditation of the challenges and choices of settling in to make it through winter time.
 “We were snowed in when I wrote that one,” Smith recalled, laughing.

-Smith was one of the writers who participated in The Darwin Song Project, in which songwriters were commisoned to collaborate to create songs about and inspired by the scientist.
+Smith was one of the writers who participated in The Darwin Song Project, in which songwriters were commissioned to collaborate to create songs about and inspired by the scientist Charles Darwin.
 Last year, she and husband and musical partner Jamie McClennan decided to pay tribute to another figure from history, Scotland’s national bard Robert Burns, who was also a Dumfriesshire resident.
-“We started out choosing songs he wrote about this local area,” Smith says, “and then added a few songs, lesser known and well known, just because we liked them!”
+“We started out with his songs from the local area here, then added a few songs, lesser known and well known, just because we liked them!”
 Smith handles lead singing on songs including the title track, Adoon Winding Nith, Silver Tassie, and The Plooman, while McClennan contributes outstanding fiddle playing and sits in on guitar and other instruments as well.

 As she works on her own music and looks for traditional songs she’d like to sing, she often looks through old books of history and poetry, both to find songs and to find lines and ideas that suggest directions for her own writing. “ A big thing for me is still the local history side.
 I guess that just means that I’ve found it easier to relate to things that I know are sourced from this part of Scotland,” Emily Smith says.
 “I like to be able to go to the locations that are mentioned in in the story.
 It’s the story that really grabs me.”

-Photograph of Emily Smith at Celtic Connections by Kerry Dexter.
+Photographs of Emily Smith at Celtic Connections by Kerry Dexter.
 Thank you for respecting copyright

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.